tli123/APCSFinalProject/README.md

 12/31/2014: Made a battle file, i.e. all battles will be a single method from the battle file.
 	Added a basic attack to Basechar
-	Made extremely simplified version with the levels and battle Rong Yu
+	Made extremely simplified version with the levels and battle Rong Yu 1/1/2015: Added the Level Up system to increase Stats, Increased difficulty of monsters as the levels increased, Made the battle give more details Rong Yu